 Raisin Chutney

-Raisins are high in fiber, and also full of antioxidants that protect your body against numerous chronic diseases.
-The combination of spices, onion, and peppers adds significant additional benefits via the many phytonutrients and other compounds that contribute to their characteristically strong flavors.
+This recipe blends three bright flavors and adjacent colors into a delightful condiment.
+Raisins are high in fiber and full of antioxidants that protect your body against numerous chronic diseases.
+Coriander seeds and peppers bring significant additional benefits via the many phytonutrients and other compounds, which contribute to their characteristically strong flavors.

 Ingredients